Genevieve Dawson is an artist from Scotland, based in South-East London.

 Beyond her solo project, she is half of alt-folk duo Loa, recently signed to Lima Limo Records.
 Their debut EP, Almost in My Reach was long-listed for the Glastonbury Emerging Talent award 2025, and they supported The Vernon Spring on his European Tour.

 As a session player and singer, Genevieve is a long term member of the band of Anna B Savage, and has collaborated with artists including William Doyle, Huw Bennett and Delmer Darion.
-She has performed in two seasons at Shakespeare’s Globe and in performance pieces by artists in including Ian Giles.
+She has performed in two seasons at Shakespeare’s Globe and in performance pieces by artists including Ian Giles.

 For bookings, press, or collaborations email hello@genevievedawson.com